Raylee Johnson

-Raylee Johnson (born June 1, 1970) is an American former professional football defensive end in the National Football League (NFL).
-He was selected by the San Diego Chargers in the 1993 NFL draft out of the University of Arkansas.
-Johnson played 10 of his 11 years for the Chargers.
+Raylee Johnson (born June 1, 1970) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Arkansas Razorbacks and was selected by the San Diego Chargers in the 1993 NFL draft Johnson played 10 of his 11 years for the Chargers.
 He was signed by the Denver Broncos before the 2004 season, and then released on August 29, 2005.